Skip to main content

 Clear pathways, funding and resourcing for alternative education provision must be identified where required.
 Going forward, early help and support should be prioritised alongside developing greater levels of guidance for parents and carers.

-Work is currently underway with Education Scotland, COSLA and Association of Directors of Education in Scotland to develop and agree meaningful, measurable outcomes in response to what was heard by the Independent Care Review.
+Work is underway with Education Scotland, COSLA and Association of Directors of Education in Scotland to develop and agree meaningful, measurable outcomes in response to what was heard by the Independent Care Review.

 The Scottish Government are considering the Scottish Advisory Group on Relationships and Behaviour in Schools (SAGRABIS) recommendations on the ending of formal and informal school exclusions.
 This commitment is one of many agreed strategic actions outlined.
 Other actions relate to supporting attendance, creating safe and consistent environments in schools and improved guidance and support on relational approaches and consequences.
 The national action plan is expected to be published in 2024.